maxadamo/sensu_web/README.md

 The module works only in conjunction with the [official sensu module](https://github.com/sensu/sensu-puppet) and it requires a modern system, runing systemd.

-1. First, the application is pulled by this git repository: https://github.com/sensu/web.git
+1. First, the application is pulled from the git repository: https://github.com/sensu/web.git
-2. Then, the application is installed through the tool called `yarn`.
+2. Then, the application is installed with the tool called `yarn`.

 The version of the application is the release number defined in Github